shoesforindustry/kirby-plugins-alphabetise/readme.md

 ## What is it?

-The Alphabetise plugin will alphabetise a given [Kirby CMS](http://getkirby.com/) *page* array or *tag* array and return it for further processing/display as an alphabetised array.
+The Alphabetise plugin will alphabetise a given [Kirby CMS](http://getkirby.com/) *page* array or *tag* array and return it for further processing or display as an alphabetised array.

 ## Installation

-Put all the files into your **site/plugins/alphabetise** folderor use the [Kirby CLI](https://github.com/getkirby/cli): In your project folder, from the command line, enter:
+Put all the files into your **site/plugins/alphabetise** folder or use the [Kirby CLI](https://github.com/getkirby/cli).
+To install using the Kirby CLI, from the command line in your project folder:

+Install the plugin:

 `kirby plugin:install shoesforindustry/kirby-plugins-alphabetise`

-To update the plugin use:
+Update the plugin:

 `kirby plugin:update shoesforindustry/kirby-plugins-alphabetise`